top of page

 Imagine a night where your group transforms into medieval villagers hunting a monster, or glamorous guests at a Hollywood party where danger lurks.
 At Folklore Murder Mystery Events, we've reinvented the traditional murder mystery experience, creating interactive social games that blend storytelling, strategy, and psychology into an unforgettable adventure.

-How Folklore Murder Mystery Games Work
+How Folklore's Social Deduction Games Work

 Unlike scripted performances where you watch actors, our social deduction games put YOU at the centre of the action.
 Here's how the magic unfolds: